-- Discern if individual treatment of ill or at-risk animals is sufficient to improve the overall group morbidity, mortality and herd well-being; or if herd or group therapy is needed to properly control clinical outcome.
+- Discern if individual treatment of ill or at-risk animals is sufficient to improve the overall group morbidity, mortality, and herd well-being; or if herd or group therapy is needed to control clinical outcome properly.

 - Assess clinical signs and perform diagnostics to establish the differential diagnosis; and if possible, the definitive diagnosis.

-- Use antimicrobials following careful review, appropriate selection of drug and regimen.
+- Use antimicrobials following careful review, with appropriate selection, of medication and regimen.